 Duty of Loyalty

-One key restriction imposed by the duty of loyalty is that even if you have not signed a non-compete agreement you probably cannot work for a business that competes with your current employer until after your employment relationship ends.
-For example, you cannot open a business that sells the same products as the company for which you are working without your employer’s permission.
-It also generally means you cannot work for two competing companies at the same time without permission from both of the companies.
+One key restriction imposed by the duty of loyalty is that even if you have not signed a non-compete agreement you generally cannot work for a business that competes with your current employer until after your employment relationship ends.
+For example, you cannot open a business that sells the same or similar products or provides the same or similar services as the company for which you are working without your employer’s permission.

 Of course, the duty of loyalty does not prohibit you from searching for a new job, interviewing, or accepting a job offer from a competitor as long as you do not start your new job until after you leave your current job.
-Likewise, it does not prevent you from taking steps to establish a competing business.
-For example, you can file the paperwork to form a corporation, sign an office lease, create a business plan or develop a website.
+Likewise, it does not prevent you from taking initial steps to establish a competing business.
+For example, you can file the paperwork to form a corporation, sign an office lease, or develop a website.

 However, you cannot actually advertise or make efforts to provide any goods or services on behalf of your new business.
-You also cannot perform any activities to find a new job or open a new business during your working hours or use your current employer’s equipment, property or resources.
+You also cannot perform any activities to find a new job or open a new business during your working hours or use your current employer’s equipment, property or resources, including your current company's computers, cell phones or e-mail.

 Similarly, even if you have not signed a non-solicitation agreement you cannot attempt to hire someone who works for your current employer to work for a competing business until after you end the employment relationship.
 For instance, if you are planning to open your own business you cannot offer a job to one of your coworkers until after you have resigned and no longer work for the company.Other Prohibitions